-LKIøs environmental management policy, particularly as practiced at our Namibian polishing factory, NamGem Diamond Manufacturing Co (Pty) Ltd. (õNamGemö), is guided by the principle of reuse, reduction and recycling of waste in order to minimize the impact of our operations on the environment.
+Our facilities world-wide are fully compliant with local government environmental regulations including air pollution control, water pollution control, waste disposal, and product eco-responsibility ordinances, among others.
+LKI¢ environmental management policy, particularly as practiced at our Namibian polishing factory, NamGem Diamond Manufacturing Co (Pty) Ltd. (õNamGemö), is guided by the principle of reuse, reduction and recycling of waste in order to minimize the impact of our operations on the environment.
 At NamGem, procedures for the reduction of emissions to air and water are stipulated.
 These stipulations cover all employees and contractors of NamGem who work with or within close proximity to hazardous substances.
-At all of LKIøs facilities, procedures for the management of different waste streams encourage the separation of glass, plastics, metals and paper for recycling.
+At all of LKI¢ facilities, procedures for the management of different waste streams encourage the separation of glass, plastics, metals and paper for recycling Measurable Results or Outcomes:

-There have been no environmental incidents in the past year and no incidents of non-compliance with environmentally friendly policies at Lazare Kaplan, and this has been certified by the De Beers Diamond Assurance Program and the Responsible Jewelry Counciløs independent, third party auditor.
+There have been no environmental incidents in the past year and no incidents of non-compliance with environmentally friendly policies at Lazare Kaplan, and this has been certified by the De Beers Diamond Assurance Program and the Responsible Jewellery Council¢s independent, third party auditor. .
+LKI¢s New York headquarters building is LEED certified.
+LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world.
+LEED provides a framework to create healthy, highly efficient and cost-saving green buildings.
+LEED certification is a globally recognized symbol of sustainability achievement.